Day care owner gets 6 years for hiding 26 kids in basement

 Another officer discovered a false wall and moved it to reveal the basement staircase, the affidavit said.

-At Faith’s sentencing on Thursday, parents of the children and relatives filled the courtroom, telling the judge that their children have suffered trauma since being at the day care, citing sleep and anxiety issues, KOAA-TV reported.
+At Faith’s sentencing on Thursday, parents of the children and relatives filled the courtroom, telling the judge that their children have suffered trauma since being at the day care, citing sleep and anxiety issues, a local new outlet reported.

 Parent Kim Marshall said that both of her children still receive counseling.